Tranquil Salvador III: Academic career

 He was the holder of the Justice Jose Colayco Professorial Chair in Remedial Law from 2010 to 2016, and the Tan Yan Kee Professorial Chair from 2006 to 2009, both awarded by Ateneo.
 He has the ability to simplify, correlate and integrate procedural laws in a manner that students easily understand.
 Some of them claim to hear his lectures as they answer the bar examinations which they fondly refer to as "Tranquilism".

 Salvador III is part of the UP Law Center Committee that deliberated and suggested answers to the Philippine Bar Remedial Law questions in 2007–2010, 2011, 2013, and 2015.
 In 2011, he became part of the Oversight Committee, led by Justice Roberto Abad, that validated the first multiple choice bar questions.
+He was the Bar Examiner in Remedial Law in the 2018 and 2023 Bar Exams.
 He also gives lectures to several bar review centers in the Philippines.